 11. Verticillium Wilt

-Another tree disease to be on the lookout for, this tree fungus is common in deciduous trees and is characterized by leaves that are smaller than normal or browning.
+Another tree disease to be on the lookout for is Verticillium Wilt.
+This tree fungus is common in deciduous trees and is characterized by leaves that are smaller than normal or browning.

 Wilting is also a telltale sign of Verticillium Wilt.
 Oftentimes, the foliage on just one side of the tree will wilt with this disease.